The Aesthetics Of Activism: How Instagram Changed Protesting

 Advertisement

-In the immediate wake of Floyd’s murder and throughout the summer months and into the fall, protestors in every state took to the streets against this country’s systemic racial inequities.
+In the immediate wake of Floyd’s murder and throughout the summer months and into the fall, protestors around the world took to the streets against this country’s systemic racial inequities.
 Together, they marched, chanted, and held each other in grief and in rage.
-In more than 2,000 cities and towns across the United States, millions of people stood together and made demands for Black liberation and police abolition.
+In more than 2,000 cities and towns across the United States and across the world, millions of people stood together and made demands for Black liberation and police abolition.

 But as countless people staged direct actions in the streets, even more showed their solidarity and engagement with social movements online.
 As protests took hold across the country, Instagram became a home to thousands of informational slideshows, graphics, and art that made complex political issues like abolition, incarceration, immigration detention, homelessness, and climate change more digestible and accessible.